The Brig

 Kenneth H. Brown (playwright)

-"The Brig" premiered at The Living Theatre on May 13, 1963, directed by Judith Malina, starring Warren Finnerty, Jim Anderson, and Henry Howard.
-It was the recipient of three Obie Awards, for Best Production, Best Design, and Best Direction.
-Jonas Mekas filmed a 1963 performance of the play after it had closed, which was released in 1964.
-The Living Theatre revived the play on March 29, 2007 to inaugurate it's new permanent location on the Lower East Side in Manhattan, directed by Judith Malina.
+The play premiered at The Living Theatre on May 13, 1963.
+It was the recipient of three Obie Awards for Best Production, Best Design, and Best Direction.
+Jonas Mekas would film a 1963 performance of the play after it had closed, released in 1964.

 Self wrappers, front wrapper integral with the title page, noting credits for playwright Kenneth H. Brown.
 52 leaves, with last page of text numbered 2-2-45.
 Mimeograph duplication, rectos only.
 Pages Near Fine, bound with two gold brads.